?????Frequently Asked Questions?????

 Question: What is your mulch made of?
 Answer: We get our mulch from the best wholesale manufacturers in the area.
 Our hardwood and colored mulches are made from native hardwood trees.

 Question: What is compost made of?
-Answer: Our compost is made from recycled yard waste and composted horse manure.
+Answer: Our compost is made from recycled yard waste.
 Our compost is first rate and is great for vegetable gardens and flower beds.

 Question: What is topsoil?
 Answer: Topsoil is the upper layer of the Earth's crust, usually the top 2 to 8 inches.
 It has the highest concentration of microrganisms and organic matter and is where most of the soil's biological activity occurs.
 Plants generally sink their roots into and obtain most of their nutrients from this rich layer.